 Data Mining Tools

 Last year, the data mining experts at Kdnuggets.com conducted regular surveys of thousands of their readers.
-Here’s their list of the 10 most popular free data mining tools, with reader share percentages and a comparison to the prior year:
+Here’s their list of the 10 most popular free data mining tools, with reader share percentages and a comparison to the previous years:

 List of data mining tools and share (among KDnuggets readers):

 Notice that the old standby, Excel, took a dive this year.
 The more powerful Python and Spark made the most significant gains on the list.
 Spark’s popularity reflects the expansion of Hadoop and big data tools into mainstream business.
-A few popular that didn’t make the list include H2O (0xdata), Actian, MLlib and Alteryx.
+A few popular tools that didn’t make the list top data mining tools include H2O (0xdata), Actian, MLlib and Alteryx.

-Wondering which of these tools might be most relevant for you?
+Wondering which of these data mining tools might be most relevant for you?
 Here’s some more information to help you narrow down the list and identify the best data mining tool to use.

 There’s no mystery why R is the superstar of free data mining tools on this list.
 It’s free, open source and easy to pick up for people with little to no programming experience.
+It runs on a variety of UNIX platforms, Windows, and Mac OS.
 Some people have even referred to R as “Excel for a new generation.”
 There are literally thousands of pre-built packages available for you to download so you can start running the most advanced algorithms against extremely large data sets.

-RapidMiner and R are at the top of their games in terms of popularity.
+RapidMiner and R are at the top of their games in terms of popularity and usage.
 RapidMiner tends to be the preferred choice for startups and next gen “smart plant” manufacturers.
 Mobile apps and chatbots tend to depend on this software platform for machine learning, rapid prototyping, app development, text mining and predictive analytics for customer experience.

 If you’re working on large-scale projects like textual analytics, you’ll find the IBM SPSS workbench and its visual interface extremely valuable.
 It allows you to generate a variety of data mining algorithms with no programming.
 You would also use this for anomaly detection, Bayesian networks, CARMA, Cox regression and basic neural networks that use multilayer perceptrons with back-propagation learning.
 Not for the faint of heart.

-As a free and open source language, Python is most often compared to R for ease of use.
+As a free and open source language that can be downloaded and installed on your computer, Python is most often compared to R for ease of use.
 Unlike R, Python’s learning curve tends to be so short it’s become legendary.
-Many users find that they can start building data sets and doing extremely complex affinity analysis in minutes.
+Many users find that they can start building data sets and doing extremely complex affinity analysis in minutes, making this an extremely effective and efficient data mining tool.
 The most common business-use case-data visualizations are straightforward as long as you are comfortable with basic programming concepts like variables, data types, functions, conditionals and loops.

 A great example of what Python can create, Orange is a software suite of machine learning components and data manipulation processes.
-It’s free and ideal for beginners.
+It’s free and ideal for beginners, coming with multiple tutorials with preloaded data mining workflows.
 The most common visualizations needed for a professional career are just a few clicks away, including text mining, heat maps, dendrograms and scatter plots.
+Orange makes this list of best, free data mining tools because of its super easy interactive visuals that can be made by anyone, beginner or advanced!
+Advanced users of Orange can also use it as a Python library for data manipulation and altering widgets.
 Orange even learns your preferences as you use it.

 People with database backgrounds are more comfortable with KNIME‘s user-friendly framework.
 It’s built on the idea of modular data pipe-lining and interactive tables.
 The name is short for Konstanz Information Miner, referring to the German university where it was born.
 This tends to be the first choice of those in life sciences, who extol the virtues of its intuitive GUI.

-Before you make a final decision, start from the end, and work backward.
+Before you make a final decision on which is the right data mining tool for you, start from the end, and work backward.
 Are you digging for information to find: